Food Allergies

 How are food allergies diagnosed?

-A skin prick test can determine your reaction to a particular food.
-In this test, a small amount of the suspected food is placed on the skin of your forearm or back.
+A skin prick test helps determine whether your immune system may be reacting to a specific food.
+During the test, a small amount of the suspected allergen is placed on the skin, usually on the forearm or back, and the area is gently pricked to observe for a reaction.

-A blood test can measure your immune system's response to particular foods by measuring the allergy-related antibody known as immunoglobulin E (IgE).
+A blood test can help measure your immune system’s response to specific foods by detecting allergen-specific immunoglobulin E (IgE) antibodies in the bloodstream.

 How are food allergies treated?

-• Medications: Depending on your allergy, medications can help reduce your immune system reaction and ease symptoms.
-Your doctor might suggest over-the-counter or prescription medication in the form of pills or liquid, nasal sprays, or eyedrops.
+- Medications: Depending on your symptoms and type of allergy, medications may help reduce reactions and relieve symptoms.
+Your doctor may recommend over-the-counter or prescription medications such as antihistamines, nasal sprays, inhalers, or other treatments.

 Make an Appointment